MCLit/SC-FC-CC/README.md

 # Background
 Structural connectivity and functional connectivity were related to each other in a sample of 249 Human Connectome Project's subjects to produce models of healthy cognitive function.
 Principal Component Regression method was combined with 10-fold cross-validation to generate the models.

-# Information about Folders
+# Folder titled "scripts" contains the following:

-Folder titled "scripts" contains the following: cognition.m contains the script used to apply Principal Component Analysis to cognitive dataset
+cognition.m contains the script used to apply Principal Component Analysis to cognitive dataset

 base.m contains the base script used to call on function stepwise_cv.m